CompuTec/computec-docs/docs/processforce/index.md

     Inventory → Ingredients
 :::

-ProcessForce provides an extension to product master data.
+CompuTec ProcessForce provides an extension to product master data.
 Nutrient and ingredient information can be used to create complex ingredient listings and declaration statements, thus are useful in the creation of product labels.

 Click [here](./user-guide/ingredient-declarations/overview.md) to find out more.